Md-Kais/Md-Kais/Readme.md

 - 🔭 Kais is currently working with MERN!
 - 👯 Kais looking to collaborate with TypeScript, Next.js, Vue & angular
+- 🥅 Kais always like to learn new things and have experience with new stuff

 ### Spotify Playing 🎧

 [<img src="https://now-playing-codestackr.vercel.app/api/spotify-playing" alt="Md-Kais Spotify Playing" width="350" />](https://open.spotify.com/user/bxpyixj89kmgcjgjzv5keu6fd)